 Cymbidiums are semi-terrestrial orchids.

-They naturally grown in loamy humus, sending thin roots into the mixture.
+They naturally grow in loamy humus, sending thin roots into the mixture.
 Thus, they are perfectly suited to the conditions most easily provided at home: a rich, loose, organic potting mixture.

 Most growers recommend using fir bark, perlite, peat moss, and other loose organic material in some combination.
 A commercial paphiopedilum mix will usually serve these plants well.
 Cymbidiums can be easily divided during repotting in the spring.